 As you begin to plan your marketing strategy and marketing budget for 2024, here are some key takeaways:

 Budget is intent.
 Not just a finance exercise, budget planning helps to establish your intentions, whether those be in entering new markets, building market share, or improving measurability.
 Your budget should reflect your goals.

 Aim for a healthy mix.
 The higher the revenue target, the more diverse your marketing mix should be.
 Start-up companies with limited budgets must choose carefully where to invest and should think in terms of 3-4 cohesive campaigns, while more established companies should deliberately add channels to diversify their reach and improve their customer experience.

 Plan for change.
 Scenario planning, A/B testing, and budget set-asides for opportunistic spending can help to hedge your bets during turbulent times.

 It’s time for new tactics.
 This isn’t the year for ‘rinse and repeat.’
-Add in elements of ABM, or Account Based Marketing, work through your approach to hybrid events, and crystallize your brand story to clarify your value proposition in a changing market.
+Add in elements of ABM, or Account Based Marketing, work through your approach to hybrid events, experiment with AI, hyper-personalization, and crystallize your brand story to clarify your value proposition in a changing market.

 Where would your budget have the biggest impact?
 Ask for a marketing assessment to leverage the activities that are providing you with the best customer acquisition rate today and to gain fresh perspectives on areas of need.